vuepress/docs/docs/reference/client-api.md

 - Also see:
   - [Guide > Assets > Base Helper](../guide/assets.md#base-helper)

+## Router

+### getPagesPath

+- Details:

+  Returns the path of all pages.

+### isPageExists

+- Details:

+  Check whether a related page exists for the given path.

+### resolve

+- Details:

+  Return the resolved path and page meta of the given path.

 ## Constants

 There are some constants that available in the client side code.